 Dr. Brubaker received the NRHA Student Leadership Award in May, and continues to grow his knowledge in healthcare.
 After completing his residency, Dr. Brubaker plans to continue practicing in West Virginia, with support from the West Virginia Institute for Community and Rural Health.

-This week on Rural Health Leadership Radio we’re talking about the impact of rural community health centers in Florida.
-We’re having that conversation with Andy Behrman, the President and CEO, and Ben Browning, Vice President, of the Florida Association of Community Health Centers, Inc.
+We’re talking about the impact of rural community health centers in Florida with Andy Behrman, the President and CEO, and Ben Browning, Vice President, of the Florida Association of Community Health Centers, Inc.